Actipro/WPF-Controls/Documentation/topics/bars/controls/control-basics.md

 *Several button variant size examples*

 Controls that support variant sizes have a `VariantSize` property that indicates the current variant size.

-Some controls also define a `MaxSimplifiedVariantSize` property that indicates the maximum variant size allowed in a Simplified ribbon.
-For instance, if a button should show an image and label in a Simplified ribbon when space is available, `MaxSimplifiedVariantSize` should be set to `Medium`.
+Some controls define a `ToolBarItemVariantBehavior` property that defaults to `AlwaysSmall` and indicates the variant sizes allowed when in a toolbar or Simplified ribbon.
+For instance, if a button should show an image and label in a Simplified ribbon when space is available, `ToolBarItemVariantBehavior` should be set to `All`, which allows small and medium variant sizes.

-> [!TIP]
+Some controls define a `ToolBarItemOverflowBehavior` property that defaults to `Default` and indicates how the control should handle possible overflow when in a Simplified ribbon.
+For instance, if a button should show always be overflowed in a Simplified ribbon, `ToolBarItemOverflowBehavior` should be set to `Always`.

-> See the [Resizing and Variants](../ribbon-features/resizing.md) topic for more information on variant sizes.
+See the [Resizing and Variants](../ribbon-features/resizing.md) topic for more information on variant sizes.

 ### User Interface Density

 Many controls support a user interface density option where values ranging from compact to spacious may be set to designate how much padding is used.  `Compact` is best for more dense user interfaces where there is a need to display many controls at a time.  `Spacious` is better for user interfaces with fewer controls that should be more touch-friendly.
 There also is a third option that strikes a balance between the other two.

-> [!TIP]
-> See the [Layout Modes and Density](../ribbon-features/layout-and-density.md) topic for more information on user interface density.
+See the [Layout Modes and Density](../ribbon-features/layout-and-density.md) topic for more information on user interface density.

 ## Key Tips